-We estimate we will receive net proceeds from the offering of approximately \$ million (or \$ million if the underwriters exercise their option to purchase additional ADSs in full), based on an assumed public offering price of US\$ per ADS (the last reported closing trading price of the ADSs on The Nasdaq Capital Market on , 2021), and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate we will receive net proceeds from the offering of approximately \$21.5 million (or \$24.9 million if the underwriters exercise their option to purchase additional ADSs in full), based on the public offering price of \$7.00 per ADS and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-The principal purposes of the offering are to obtain additional capital to support our candidate research and development programs, platform development, general research and development and our general working capital needs, to create a public market for the ADSs and to facilitate future access to the public equity markets should we need more capital in the future.
+The principal purpose of the offering is to obtain additional capital to support our candidate research and development programs, platform development, general research and development and our general working capital needs.
 We currently estimate that we will use the net proceeds from the offering as follows:

-- (i) approximately \$ million to fund activities related to development of our four lead candidates, EVX-01, EVX-02, and EVX-03, our immuno-oncology programs, and EVX-B1, our lead bacterial disease candidate.
-For example, we intend to complete the phase 1/2a clinical work of both EVX-01 and EVX-02 and make a scientific and data-based determination regarding funding these product candidates into phase 2b.
-We also expect to advance our EVX-03 immuno-oncology candidate through pre-clinical, and CMC and begin a phase 1/2a clinical trial.
-We also expect to fund pre-clinical and CMC activities related to EVX-B1.
-We also expect to fund the ongoing pre-clinical evaluation of delivery technologies with the critical support of our laboratories, as they will continue to be a necessary part of our candidate evaluation, selection and success criteria; - (ii) approximately \$ million to fund the controlled enhancement, refinement and expansion of our AI platforms.
-For example, the planned enhancements in our PIONEER platform as well as the incorporation of additional clinical and pre-clinical data will serve to increase the predictive power of PIONEER.
-We also expect to fund the capabilities of EDEN to improve the capability to find protective proteins and effective combinations suitable for our prophylaxis candidate development as well as other modalities.
-We also expect to fund our recently initiated RAVEN platform in connection with a Danish scientific grant that will support our platform development, as a result of the recent worldwide COVID 19 pandemic; and - (iii) the remaining balance of the proceeds raised in this offering of \$ million are contemplated to be used for working capital and other corporate purposes.
+- (i) approximately \$11.8 million to fund activities related to development and advancement of our four lead candidates, EVX-01, EVX-02, and EVX-03, our immuno-oncology programs, and EVX-B1, our lead bacterial disease candidate.
+This includes our planned Phase 2 studies for EVX-01 in Stage III and IV advanced or metastatic unresectable melanoma in the second half of 2021 and EVX-02 in combination with EVX-03 in Stage III and IV adjuvant resectable melanoma in the first half of 2022, and our planned Phase 1 clinical trial of EVX-B1 for S. aureus in skin and soft tissue infections in the second half of 2022.
+We also expect to fund and select our first viral candidate from the RAVEN platform in the second half of 2022 and select our second bacterial candidate and continue to fund pre-clinical and CMC activities as well as ongoing pre-clinical evaluation of delivery technologies with the critical support of our laboratories, as they will continue to be imperative to our candidate evaluation, selection and success criteria. - (ii) approximately \$2.2 million to fund the enhancement, refinement and expansion of our proprietary AI platforms, PIONEER, EDEN, RAVEN, and AI-DeeP. - (iii) the remaining balance of the proceeds raised in this offering of \$7.5 million is contemplated to be used for working capital and other corporate purposes.

-In addition, EIB may, under certain circumstances, cause us to purchase the EIB Warrants for cash.
+In addition, if we draw the first tranche of the EIB debt facility, EIB may, under certain circumstances, cause us to purchase the EIB Warrants for cash.
 In such event, we may use a portion of the proceeds from this offering to meet our obligations to pay the amounts due and payable to EIB.
 For a more detailed description of the terms of the EIB Warrants, see the section herein entitled "Description of Share Capital - Our EIB Warrants."